 Disadvantages of a Sole Proprietorship

 - The business and owner are legally considered inseparable.
-Any damages or unpaid debts can result in the loss of personal property, assets, and funds.
+Any damages or unpaid debts can result in the loss of personal assets, properties, and funds.

 - Owning a sole proprietorship is a huge risk.
 There is no legal liability protection.
 For instance, if the business is in debt for $150,000, the owner is held personally responsible for it.
 A business structure like an LLC offers far more legal protection since the law distinguishes an owner from their company.